-All stock option grants are nonqualified stock options except option grants to employees and officers intended to qualify as incentive stock options under the Internal Revenue Code of 1986, as amended.
+All stock option grants are non-statutory stock options except option grants to employees and officers intended to qualify as incentive stock options under the Internal Revenue Code of 1986, as amended.
 Stock options may not be granted at less than the fair market value of the Company's common stock on the date of grant.
-Vesting periods of awards are determined by the Board of Directors or its compensation committee.
+Vesting periods of awards are determined by the Board of Directors.
 Vesting periods of awards granted to date range from vesting upon grant to vesting over a four-year period.
-Vesting conditions are generally based on continued service.
+Vesting conditions are generally based on service provisions, whereby the awards vest over time.
 Additionally, the Company has granted certain awards which vest upon the achievement of certain financing and revenue milestones.
 Stock options granted under the Plans expire no more than 10 years from the date of grant.